jadidhaque360/django_practice/README.md

 Created a database of cricket players
-Mysql has been used as backend run :
+Mysql has been used as backend change the db settings in settings.py to suit your needs run :
     $python manage.py migrate
     $python manage.py makemigrations